Garita Creek Formation

 The formation may be synonymous with the Tecovas Formation in Texas.

 Description

 The formation consists mostly of gray red to red or mottled gray green mudstone containing limestone nodules.
 About 25% of the formation is massive fine-grained laminar gray red sandstone.
 It rests conformably on the Santa Rosa Formation, and is overlain disconformably by the Trujillo Formation.
 The total thickness of the formation is 122-152 meters.
 It is exposed throughout the drainage of the Conchas River and its tributaries west to the Sangre de Cristo Mountains.

 Fossils

 The formation contains vertebrate fossils of Desmatosuchus, Typothorax, Paratypothorax, Postosuchus, rauisuchians, metoposaurids, Ceratodus, and indeterminate phytosaurs.
+Drepanosaurids, including Unguinychus and at least one other unnamed species, have been described from the formation's Homestead Site.

 History of investigation

 The formation was first named by Lucas and Hunt in 1989 for beds formerly assigned to the informal lower shale member of the Chinle Formation in the Tucumcari Basin.
 The formation definition has been criticized as a junior synonym for the Tecovas Formation across the border in Texas.